Indira Gandhi International Airport: Runways

 On 21 August 2008, the airport inaugurated its third runway, 11R/29L, costing ₹1,000 crore and 4430 m long.
 The runway has one of the world's longest paved threshold displacements of 1460 m.
 This, in turn decreases the available landing length on runway 29L to 2970 m.
-The reason for the long threshold displacement is due to the presence of a 263 m high Shiv statue, which is located near runway 29L.
+The reason for the long threshold displacement is the presence of a 263 m high Shiv statue, which is located near runway 29L.
 The runway increased the airport's capacity to handle up to 100 flights from the previous 45–60 flights per hour.
 The new runway was opened for commercial operations on 25 September 2008 and gradually began full round-the-clock operations by the end of October of the same year.

-Since 2012, all three runways were operated simultaneously to handle traffic during day hours.
+Since 2012, all three runways have been operated simultaneously to handle traffic during day hours.
 Only runways 11R/29L and 10/28 are operated during night (2300–0600 IST) hours with single runway landing restriction during westerly traffic flow that is rotated late night (0300 IST) and reversed weekly to distribute and mitigate night time landing noise over nearby residential areas.